clydebarrow/esphome-docs-hugo/content/components/wireguard.md

 ## Remote peer setup

-There are many different ways for installing and configuring
-|wireguard| on servers, home servers or general host.
-It depends
-on the platform and on the operating system in use.
+There are many different ways for installing and configuring unicode:: WireGuard 0xAE on servers, home servers or general host.
+It depends on the platform and on the operating system in use.

 You can start reading the [official documentation](https://www.wireguard.com/)